HoussemZorgui/feelio-react-native/README.md

 - 🎨 Customize your interface with different colors
 - 🗂️ Organize your thoughts easily
 - ☁️ Access your diary anywhere, anytime
-- 🌤️ See live weather info inside the app
+- 🌤️ View live weather information inside the app

 ---